 We are “Bridging the Eastern Caribbean and Southeast Asia” to bring two worlds apart closer together.

 The Eastern Caribbean represents a group of some of the smallest sovereign nations in the world.
 Considered as part of the Small Island Developing States (SIDS) by the United Nations, these countries encounter the same common challenges including a growing population, limited access to natural resources and susceptibility to natural disasters among many others.
-At the same time, as young independent nations, these six (6) leading Eastern Caribbean countries are ripe and fresh for exponential growth in various sectors which can no longer be found in many countries of the world.
+At the same time, as young independent nations, these five (5) leading Eastern Caribbean states are ripe and fresh for exponential growth in various sectors which can no longer be found in many countries of the world.
 The Chamber was organized as the Eastern Caribbean's voice in the Southeast Asian region because it is undoubtedly an integral partner for mutual growth.

 These Eastern Caribbean States are not only full members of international governmental organizations including the United Nations, the World Trade Organization and The Commonwealth of Nations but more importantly they are members aligned with the objectives of regional organizations including the Organisation of Eastern Caribbean States (OECS) and the Caribbean Community (CARICOM).